An integrative Neuro Art journey through change and reconstruction

 Detailed preparation guidance will be shared before each session.

-In the final session, we move from reflection toward future direction and visual integration.
+In the final session, we bring everything together and move toward integration.